-What Is a Narrative Device: 9 Types of Narrative Devices
+What Is a Narrative Device: 9 Types with Examples

 Narrative Devices: Definition

+Narrative devices, also known as narrative framing devices, are the method (or narrative techniques) by which a story is narrated.
+Narrative devices involve who is narrating the story and how they’re narrating it.
+The narrative device becomes the guidepost by which you tell your entire story.

-If that sounds abstract, it’s because it is!
+If that sounds abstract, you're right!
 To really understand narrative devices, it’s best to learn from example.
 Skip ahead to the list of narrative devices below.

 Narrative Devices Can Help You Win Literary Awards

-Before we get into the examples, let me say this: if you’re interested in experimental writing, the cutting edge in fiction and the kind of work that can win you literary awards, narrative device has consistently been the realm in which to play.
+Before we get into the examples, let me say this: if you’re interested in experimental writing, the cutting edge in fiction and the kind of work that can win you literary awards, narrative device has consistently been the realm in which to play—more so than nearly any other literary device.

 Examples of award winning writers who have creatively used narrative device to win them fame and fortune include Stephen Chbosky, Joseph Conrad, Margaret Atwood, William Shakespeare, and even Geoffery Chaucer.